 Students sit in rows, teachers lecture from the front of the class, and tests and exams are the primary means of evaluating progress.
 Nearly everyone is required to learn the same thing at the same age, and the freedom to choose what to learn is almost nonexistent.

-Teachers are increasingly adopting unlearning methods, he says, but there are many who find it difficult to unlearn old habits.
+Teachers are increasingly adopting unlearning methods, he said, but there are many who find it difficult to unlearn old habits.

 A 'troubling' education system

-Chambers adopted the unlearning method because of her own difficult experiences in school, she says.
+Chambers adopted the unlearning method because of her own difficult experiences in school, she said.

 A lot of teachers become teachers because they loved school.
 I was the total opposite.- Rebecca Chambers